rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 The *Rubis* best choice recommendation
 ``````````````````````````````````````

 Following the Rubis outranking method (see [BIS-2008]_), potential first choice recommendations are determined by the outranking prekernels --*weakly independent* and *strictly outranking* choices-- of the strict outranking digraph (see the tutorial on :ref:`computing digraph kernels <Kernel-Tutorial-label>`).
+Any detected chordless odd circuits are by default broken up.

 .. code-block:: pycon
    :name: strictBestChoice
    :caption: Computing the strict best choice recommendation
    :linenos:
-   :emphasize-lines: 8,14-16,18
+   :emphasize-lines: 6,12-14,16

-   >>> g.showBestChoiceRecommendation(
+   >>> g.showBestChoiceRecommendation(ChoiceVector=True)
-   ...
-CoDual=True,
-   ...
-ChoiceVector=True)
     * --- First and last choice recommendation(s) ---*
      (in decreasing order of determinateness)
     Credibility domain: [-1.00,1.00]